Tulip Cycle Wands What Why How Where Contact

 Where are they being installed?

-Now, in partnership with the City of Westminster, we’re trialling the Tulips on the streets, the first of their kind in the world.
+Now, in partnership with the City of Westminster, we’re trialling the Tulips on the streets of Bayswater in Sussex Gardens, the first of their kind in the world.
 This real world trial will show how they perform through all seasons, in all weathers.

 They will then be monitored and if successful they will go into full production for use elsewhere.